sigstore/docs/content/en/cosign/overview.md

 ...
 ```

-The rest of the flags (annotations, claims, tlog, etc.) all work the same.

-The above example uses ephemeral keys and certificates, which are signed automatically by the `fulcio` CA.
-Signatures are stored in the `rekor` transparency log, which automatically provides an attestation
-as to when the signature was created.

-Information on the `fulcio` CA can be found in the [fulcio repository](https://github.com/sigstore/fulcio).
-Information about the `rekor` log can be found in the [rekor repository](https://github.com/sigstore/rekor).

 ## Signing with a generated key

 It is recommended that you use keyless signing, as a main feature of Sigstore is to make signatures invisible infrastructure that do not require key management.
 However, Sigstore allows you to use an existing key or generate a key if you prefer.